dyne/sailfish-pool/README.md

 1. initialization: `sfpool_init(void* pool, size_t nmemb, size_t size)`
 2. teardown: `sfpool_teardown(void* pool)`

-Before passing it to `sfpool_init()` one should pre-allocate the pool structure according to the target architecture:
-- 64bit: 32 byte long buffer
-- 32bit: 24 byte long buffer

 A single pool cannot be used by multiple threads: multi-threaded applications should create and initialize a different pool for each running thread.